Danish resistance movement: Resistance groups

 Immediately after the occupation began, isolated attempts were made to set up resistance and intelligence activities.
 Intelligence officers from the Danish army, known as the "Princes," began channeling reports to London allies as early as April 13, 1940.
 Soon afterwards, Ebbe Munck, a journalist from Berlingske Tidende, arranged to be transferred to Stockholm.
 From there he could more easily report to and communicate with the British.

-Following the Nazi invasion of the Soviet Union on June 22, 1941 the Germans banned the Danish Communist Party and had the Danish police arrest its members.
+Following Germany's invasion of the Soviet Union on June 22, 1941 the Germans banned the Danish Communist Party and had the Danish police arrest its members.
 Those members who either avoided arrest or later escaped thus went underground and created resistance cells.
 From October 1942, they published a clandestine newspaper, Land og Folk ("Land and People"), based on the previous Communist Party newspaper, Arbejderbladet, which was distributed widely across the country.
 Circulation grew to 120,000 copies per day by the end of the occupation.
-At the beginning of 1943, the cells were centrally coordinated under BOPA (Borgerlige Partisaner - Civil Partisans), which also began to plan acts of sabotage.
+At the beginning of 1943, the cells were centrally coordinated under BOPA (Borgerlige Partisaner – Civil Partisans), which also began to plan acts of sabotage.

 As time went on, many other insurgent groups formed to oppose the occupation.
 These included the Hvidsten group, which received weapons parachuted by the British, and Holger Danske, which was successful in organizing sabotage activities and the assassinations of collaborators.
 The Churchill club, one of the first resistance groups in Denmark, was a group of eight schoolboys from Aalborg.
 They performed some 25 acts of sabotage against the Germans, destroying Nazi German assets with makeshift grenades and stealing Nazi German weapons.

-When the Germans forced the Danish government to sign the anti-Comintern pact, a large protest broke out in Copenhagen.
+When the Germans forced the Danish government to sign the Anti-Comintern Pact, a large protest broke out in Copenhagen.

 The number of Danish Nazis was low before the war, and this trend continued throughout the occupation.
 This was confirmed in the 1943 parliamentary elections, in which the population voted overwhelmingly for the four traditional parties, or abstained.
 The latter option was widely interpreted as votes for the Danish Communist Party.
 The election was a disappointment for the National Socialist Workers' Party of Denmark (DNSAP) and German Reichsbevollmächtigter.
 Dr. Werner Best abandoned plans to create a government under Danish Nazi leader Frits Clausen, due to Clausen's lack of public support.

-In 1942-43, resistance operations gradually shifted to more violent action, most notably acts of sabotage.
+In 1942–43, resistance operations gradually shifted to more violent action, most notably acts of sabotage.
 Various groups succeeded in making contacts with the British Special Operations Executive (SOE) which began making airdrops of agents and supplies.
 There were not many drops until August 1944, but they increased through the end of the occupation.
-In total throughout the war, over 600 ton of weapons, equipment and explosives were airdropped to the Danish resistance by the Allies, while 53 SOE agents were dispatched to Denmark.
+In total throughout the war, over 600 tons of weapons, equipment and explosives were airdropped to the Danish resistance by the Allies, while fifty-three SOE agents were dispatched to Denmark.